Mapped: Every country Trump has threatened after strikes on Venezuela

 Donald Trump has issued a catalogue of threats against several countries after American troops captured Venezuelan president Nicolas Maduro.

-The U.S. president has followed Maduro’s shock arrest with threats against Colombia, Mexico, Greenland, Iran and Cuba.
+The US president has followed Mr Maduro’s shock arrest with threats against Colombia, Mexico, Greenland, Iran and Cuba.

-As the fallout over Maduro’s arrest continues, The Independent looks at every country Trump has recently threatened, after his boast that “American dominance in the Western hemisphere will never be questioned again”.
+As the fallout over Mr Maduro’s arrest continues, The Independent looks at every country Mr Trump has recently threatened, after his boast that “American dominance in the Western hemisphere will never be questioned again.”

 Venezuela

-The U.S. seized Maduro and his wife in a military operation Saturday, capturing them in their home on a military base.
+The US seized Mr Maduro and his wife in a military operation Saturday, capturing them in their home on a military base.

 Colombia

-The US sanctioned Petro last autumn after Trump blamed him for failing to curb drug trafficking in the country and allowing cartels to “flourish”.
+The US sanctioned Mr Petro last autumn after Mr Trump blamed him for failing to curb drug trafficking in the country and allowing cartels to “flourish”.

 “Colombia is very sick, too, run by a sick man, who likes making cocaine and selling it to the United States, and he’s not going to be doing it very long,” he told reporters while on board Air Force One.

-When asked whether the US would carry out a military operation, the U.S. president said: “It sounds good to me.
+When asked by NewsNation’s Libbey Dean whether the US would carry out a military operation, the US president said: “It sounds good to me.
 You know why?
 Because they kill a lot of people.”

 Mexico

-Mexico has long been a target of Trump’s anger, with the US President blaming the government for failing to deal with drug cartels and prevent the flow of migrants across the border.
+Mexico has long been a target of Mr Trump’s anger, with the US president blaming the government for failing to deal with drug cartels and prevent the flow of migrants across the border.

-Drugs are “pouring” through Mexico, Trump said last year, describing the cartels as “very strong”.
+Drugs are “pouring” through Mexico, Mr Trump said last year, describing the cartels as “very strong”.

 He said that Mexico, which has been led by left-wing president Claudia Sheinbaum since October 2024, “has to get their act together” or “we’re going to have to do something”.

-Trump claims to have offered Sheinbaum the US military’s help to root out drug cartels.
+Mr Trump claims to have offered Ms Sheinbaum the US military’s help to root out drug cartels.

 “We categorically reject intervention in the internal matters of other countries,” she said.